-- ► Have the young people prayerfully reflect on what they have learned in this chapter about the Church's role in the modern world. - ▶ Then invite them to complete the My Faith Choice section at the bottom of the page.
+- ▶ Have the young people prayerfully reflect on what they have learned in this chapter about the Church's role in the modern world. - ▶ Then invite the students to complete the My Faith Choice section at the bottom of the page. - ► Encourage the young people to put their faith choices into action this week.